auth0-blog/auth0-management-api/README.md

 ## To run this:

 1. Clone the repo: `git clone https://github.com/auth0-blog/auth0-management-api.git`
-2. Add credentials to a new `.env` file
+2. Add Auth0 credentials to a new `.env` file.
-3. Install nodemon: `npm i -g nodemon`
-4. Install axios and auth0: `npm install --save axios auth0`
+3. Run `npm install` to install the dependencies.
-5. Run the server: `node server.js` or `nodemon server.js`
+3. Run files with the command `node get-client.js` and `node update-client.js`.
-6. Visit the app and see your client info: [http://localhost:8080](http://localhost:8080)
+4. See changes in newly created file, `update-client.js`.

 ## Requirements: